micag2025/micag2025/README.md

 I'm Michela!

-I'm a data analyst and I'm currently working in handeling with LLMs.
+I'm a data analyst and I'm currently working in handeling with LLMs and AI agents applications.
 Here you can find an overview of open source projects that I have achieved till now!

 You can also find me on Linkedin.
 <!--